precice/aste/tools/mapping-tester/README.md

 This generates various statistics for each case and aggregates them into a single CSV file.

+## Runtime measurements

+Runtime measurements require multiple samples to get meaningful results.
+For this purpose the, `repeat.py` script reruns the above running, postprocessing, and gathering steps for the given amount of repetitions.
+The N output CSV files can then be aggregated using `aggregate.py`.

 ## plotconv.py

 This reads the stats file, averages the runs and plots various convergence statistics.